wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/using-the-axis-camera-at-single-network-events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/using-the-axis-camera-at-single-network-events/modifying-labview-robot-code.png
+   :alt: In your LabVIEW program the mDNS name will also need to be changed.

 In the Project Explorer, locate ``Vision Processing.VI`` and double click to open it.
 Then press :kbd:`Ctrl+E` to open the Block Diagram.
 Locate the string ``axis-camera.local`` near the left of the image and replace with ``axis-cameraTEAM.local``.
 Also make sure the constant is set to ``False`` to use the Axis camera instead of USB.